ggwg/ggwg.github.io/_posts/2022-09-05-oculus-badminton.md

 ---
 layout: post
-title: Oculus Badminton
+title: VR Badminton for Oculus
-subtitle: Badminton for VR, developing in Unity for the Oculus Platform
+subtitle: One of the first Badminton Games developed for VR, made with Unity for the Oculus Platform
 categories: markdown
 tags: VR Unity Oculus
 ---